Holiday inspiration currently loading...

 Day Eight – Return home

 Edinburgh is within 90 minutes’ drive.

 A four-centre, self-drive touring holiday, including the city of Edinburgh, and three different parts of the Highlands, finishing in the world-famous Gleneagles five star resort.

 £1425 per person in Febrary & December, £1475 in March & November, £1525 in April & October, £1575 in May, June, July & September, £1700 in August.

-Prices for this self-drive holiday are based on two people sharing a room for 7 nights on a bed & breakfast basis, and one night, at Gleneagles, with dinner in the main restaurant included. ( If you would like to dine at the Andrew Fairlie, Michelin Starred restaurant, please ask for the applicable supplement)
+Prices for this self-drive holiday are based on two people sharing a room for 7 nights on a bed & breakfast basis, and one night, at Gleneagles, with dinner in the main restaurant included.
+(If you would like to dine at the Andrew Fairlie, Michelin Starred restaurant at Gleneagles, please ask for the applicable supplement.)

 Car hire is not included, but we can arrange a wide selection of vehicles, either manual or automatic.
 We would recommend collecting a hire car as you leave Edinburgh, to avoid the challenges of city centre parking!

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

 All our holiday prices include a service charge of £9 per person per night towards the costs we incur in researching, planning and designing your holiday.